The-Marcy-Lab-School/se-unit-2/practice/arrays_objects_practice.md

-# Practice with JavaScript Objects
+# Practice with JavaScript Arrays and Objects

 #### Array Basics